jeromeetienne/AR.js/README.md

-# AR.js - Efficient Augmented Reality for the Web using ARToolKit
+# AR.js - Efficient Augmented Reality for the Web

 I am focusing hard on making AR for the web a reality.
 This repository is where I publish the code.